John Stanley Coombe Beard: As J. Stanley Beard and Clare

 The Forum Theatre, later ABC Cinema, now Cineworld, Fulham, opened in December 1930 with a seating capacity of 2,200, a 24-piece orchestra, a full stage with eight dressing rooms, and a 3-manual Compton organ.
 The style was Italian Renaissance or classical with touches of Romanesque, and the auditorium had an 80-foot coffered dome in the ceiling and pastoral scenes on the walls.
 The café above the foyer was circular.
 Pevsner refers to "a prominent bowed foyer articulated by giant-order Corinthian columns and Olympiad bronze torches".
 This was the first of three Forums designed by Beard for Herbert A. Yapp's Wyanbee Theatres, a small circuit taken over by ABC in 1935, the others being Ealing and Kentish Town.
 In 1974 it was tripled and in 1975 a squash court that had been created in the carpark became a fourth auditorium.
 The circle auditorium was subdivided in 1977 and a sixth screen later added above the annexe where the squash court had been.
+It became a Grade II listed building in September 2024.

 New Palace Cinema, Kensal Rise (1931):

 The New Palace Cinema, later the Palace Cinema and the ABC, Kensal Rise, was an expansion of the 1913 Acme Picture Theatre, later the Kings Picture Palace, which became the foyer (and the old projection room became the manager's office).
 Beard's cinema was Art Deco in style and seated 1,600.
 It closed in January 1974, was briefly a bingo hall and then a nightclub, which closed in 1983, and was later demolished.